By Erin Shrader

 Taking care of a bow is not complicated, though it does require diligence.
 Whether you’ve just bought your first bow or are playing on a fine antique or contemporary handmade bow, the ground rules are the same: don’t overtighten it, keep it safe, keep it clean, and get a rehair when the bow needs it.

-Of course, the devil is in the details, so here’s a detailed guide to taking care of your bow.
+Of course, the devil is in the details, so here we will go over a detailed guide to taking care of your bow.

 1. Keep It Safe